akiarostami/sveltekit-tailwind-blog-starter/content/posts/introducing-tailwind-nextjs-starter-blog.md

 lastmod (optional)
 draft (optional)
 summary (optional)
-images (optional, if none provided defaults to socialBanner in siteMetadata config) authors (optional list which should correspond to the file names in `data/authors`.
+images (optional, if none provided defaults to socialBanner in siteConfig config) authors (optional list which should correspond to the file names in `data/authors`.
 Uses `default` if none is specified) layout (optional list which should correspond to the file names in `data/layouts`) canonicalUrl (optional, canonical url for the post for SEO)